Important Coronavirus Information

 At Benedictine Living Community-Garrison, our priority is the health and wellness of our neighbors and associates.
 We know that the frail and elderly are especially susceptible to the coronavirus.
 That is why we have been doing all we can to prevent the spread of this virus onto our campus.

-Benedictine Living Community-Garrison and The Meadows is providing weekly COVID-19 testing to neighbors weekly and staff.
+Benedictine Living Community-Garrison and The Meadows is providing COVID-19 testing to neighbors and staff monthly and as needed when symptoms arise.
 This testing helps to identify those who may have the virus and may not show symptoms so we can care for them and potentially limit transmission to others.
+If our testing identifies any new positive cases, we will update our COVID-19 hotline – 701-712-7265.

 As we have since the beginning of the pandemic, we continue to monitor all neighbors and associates for signs and symptoms of the virus.
 We remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading.

-January 7 was an exciting day!
-We offered the first round of COVID-19 vaccinations is to our employees and neighbors on Jan.
-7. We encourage everyone to get vaccinated against COVID-19.
+We encourage everyone to get vaccinated against COVID-19.
 It is one of the best ways to protect yourself and everyone around you, particularly those who are at increased risk for severe illness.
-Getting these shots will not only protect you from being infected; it will help us take a big step towards ending this pandemic.
-Details on the vaccinations:
+Getting this vaccine will not only protect you from being infected; it will help us take a big step towards ending this pandemic.

 Infection Control Measures